- Name

 I snapped something in the back of my head (head in flexion and under strain) and had a spinning headache that became more subtle over time, but never fully healed.
 Symptomatology gets worse over the course of the day, with upper body workouts (or anything requiring cervical stability) making it worse as well.
 Laying the back of my head on a pillow makes the throbbing more noticeable.

-What helps the most is doing vision therapy exercises to strengthen the eye (and I think suboccipital) muscles, and rest.
+What helps the most is doing vision therapy exercises to strengthen the eye (and I think suboccipital) muscles, strengthening the levator scapulae, and rest.

 My cervical posture is also not great.